ToverSA/tover/README.md

 ## NOTES ##
 Some bugs when creating ads abnormalities show with images.
-Apparently due to the mysql datatype. check that it is set to lognblob other than blob
+Apparently due to the mysql datatype. check that it is set to lognblob other than blob.

+Remember to change the charset to utf8_genral_ci for better search queries in users.name, advert.title and advert.description.

+## Questions ##
+What does it do?
+Why can't I see pictures on the list of ads I created?